An influential report has highlighted the importance of aggregation in keeping consumers happy during the next phase of streaming deployments.

 Aggregation has become an increasingly important part of the streaming market, with a growing number of deals being struck, even between former rivals, as the market has matured.
-This is not something new in the industry.
-One of the defining aspects of the Pay-TV era was the rise of the carriage deal and the ability of platforms to carry other services than their own.
+This is not something new in the industry, however.
+One of the defining aspects of the latter part of the Pay-TV era was the rise of the carriage deal and the ability of platforms to strike deals to carry other services than their own.

 Three issues that aggregation fixes